 Beating the Bounds in Hungerford:

 The tradition of walking around the limits of the Town & Manor property, ensuring that the boundary is secure and undisputed, has continued more or less regularly.
-It took place in 1886 and on 12th August 1892.

 In the present day, it takes place over a Saturday (Town & Manor boundary) and Sunday (Liberty of Sanden Fee boundary), usually every five years, recently on 28-29 Jun 2014.
 The event is open to everyone - and you do not need to enter any water!